23 October 2009

 On board Joan (PI), Christina (research assistant), Khadiza, Jeff, Rory, Jenny and myself (Luca).
 As usual, we took the research boat at 8 am, after several hours surveying the waters of the Amvrakikos Gulf the crew was a little bit depressed, because we had not spotted any dolphins and the sun was hammering.

+With the patience that characterizes me, I was the first to ask to go back to the shore.
 Fortunately Joan and Christina convinced us, with biologist tricks, to carry on for another half hour.
 Hence, a lot happened...
 Jenny was the first one to spot a dolphin fin with the help of Jeff.
 Immediately, we all started to see dolphins swimming, splashing and surface feeding on what was likely a large school of sardines.
 They were everywhere and occasionally at just few meters from our boat.
 It was an amazing feeling seeing these splendid creatures all around us… but more was yet to come!

+As a Sicilian free-diver coming from the school of the several times world champion Pellizzari, Apnea Academy, I often visit the islands of Linosa and Lampedusa.
+They are two sanctuaries for sea turtles, my favourite sea animal.
 Especially in Linosa I always visit the “hospital” of sea turtles, treating animals by-caught in fish nets or injured as consequence of big boats going far too fast or with too little “brain”.
 However, it is very rare to see them swimming in nature nowadays.
 Well, yesterday Joan spotted one sea turtle, and we were all able to observe this fantastic animal, of at least 80 cm of carapace, swimming and resting at the surface.
 What a fantastic surprise!
 Truly an example of the immense beauty of nature.

 In the Gulf, the visibility underwater is very reduced (just a few metres), which made our encounter even more unique.
 As a free diver in these last 15 years I have seen the inhabitants of the sea getting ill and progressively disappear.
 That’s why this encounter was so magic, you can presume that because of saying this I’m a radical ecologist, but this is not the case.